0%

 server_thread.start()

-# Wait for the code to be set by the handler
+# We wait here for the handler to receive and set the auth_code.

 start_time = time.time()